Entry Requirements / Rules

 - Email (if less than 15 MB per file and/or per email) OR, electronic file sharing platforms If you are submitting more than one project, please create a sub-folder of ZIP file for each project.

 Note that projects will be judged on the Project Dossier and other electronic files submitted in advance of the deadline for the awards program, by the jury in accordance with the stated criteria.
 Awards are per the jury’s sole discretion and the jury’s decisions are final.

-Display boards will be mounted for the exhibition at the A4LE Regional Conference for viewing by conference attendees and for People’s Choice but will not be used by jurors.
+Display boards will be mounted for the exhibition at the A4LE Regional Conference for viewing by conference attendees and potentially for People’s Choice but will not be used by jurors.